Follow the walking track from the carpark on the Esplanade down to Fossil Beach and you'll be rewarded with stunning views of the Mornington coast.

-Fossil Beach Cement Works - An Essay in Industrial Archaeology 1972 by William Culican and John Taylor.
+Fossil Beach Cement Works - An Essay in Industrial Archaeology

 Mornington Peninsula Shire sincerely thanks the Culican Family for allowing us to make this digital copy available, strictly for the purposes of research and study.
 This digital copy has been provided by the Mornington & District Historical Society collection, made possible by the Mornington Peninsula Shire Local History Network Digitising Program.

 Download: Fossil Beach Cement Works - An Essay in Industrial Archaeology 1972 by William Culican and John Taylor(PDF, 58MB)

 The Mornington Peninsula Shire works in partnership with the Fossil Beach Interest Group to protect and enhance the biodiversity and heritage values of this reserve.